zostay/RakuWAPI/README.md

 The `wapix.net-protocol.upgrade` environment variable MUST be provided in the configuration environment, if the server implements the protocol upgrade extension.
 It MUST be the [Set](http://doc.perl6.org/type/Set) of names of protocols the server supports for upgrade.

-When the client makes a protocol upgrade request using an `Upgrade` header, the application MAY request that the server negotiate the upgrade to one of these supported protocols by sending a `wapix-Upgrade` header back to the server with the named protocol.
+When the client makes a protocol upgrade request using an `Upgrade` header, the application MAY request that the server negotiate the upgrade to one of these supported protocols by sending a `WAPIx-Upgrade` header back to the server with the named protocol.
 The application MAY send any other headers related to the Upgrade and MAY send a message payload if the upgrade allows it.
 These SHOULD override any server supplied values or headers.

 The server MUST negotiate the new protocol and enable any environment variables required for interacting through that protocol.
 After the handshake or upgrade negoatiation is complete, the server MUST make a new call to the application with a new environment to process the remainder of the network request with the origin.